-Key Performance Indicators (KPIs) were identified for the period 2020-21 which related to the aims and objectives of the Academy.
+Key Performance Indicators (KPIs) were identified for the period 2021-22 which related to the aims and objectives of the Academy.
+Each priority area of the Improvement Plan has identified Key Performance Indicators (KPIs).
 These were used to evaluate the Academy's success and progress towards achieving these objectives.
 These included: